 Emily Krieger is an award-winning writer, editor, and fact-checker specializing in children’s content and science.

-She has also studied Ebola and SARS outbreaks for David Quammen’s award-winning book Spillover and fact-checked the capital of Kyrgyzstan and other countries for the National Geographic Bee.
+She is the author of more than a dozen books published by National Geographic Kids, including the award-winning Myths Busted!.
+She has also studied Ebola and SARS outbreaks for David Quammen’s award-winning book Spillover, fact-checked the capital of Kyrgyzstan and other countries for the National Geographic Bee, fact-checked feature articles and departments for National Geographic magazine, and edited Science News and Science News for Students.

 Please click here for more details about her work.